Pathways Internship Al Larvick Conservation Fund

 Internship Schedule and Salary

 Intern will work remotely.
-The internship is a total of 300 hours total over approximately 10 weeks, beginning in June 2023, at a rate of $23 per hour.
+The internship is a total of 300 hours total over approximately 10 weeks, beginning in June 2025.
+The stipend is based on a rate of $23 per hour.

 Intern supervisor: Kirsten Larvick